 Ouch!
 That hurts.
 Shock therapy is used when all other methods have failed.
 That too, in cases of excessive depression and anxiety; I did not hear any instance of shock therapy (also known as electro-convulsive therapy or ECT for short) being used to cure addiction.
 But when I came across an article describing how to use electricity to stop and cure Internet addiction, I thought it is time I research how to cure social networking sites addiction – if at all there is such a thing.

 No, Shock Therapy Cannot But Probably Shocks Can

 This is based on a report that a group of students in a university (MIT) were trying to get off Facebook and in a bid, developed something mildly dangerous.
 However, the gadget – called Pavlos Poke – they created, can be tweaked and used to reduce, if not cure, Facebook addiction.
 The original research page says it is a joke but I find it can be of help – considering that the very basis of the technique is to create subconscious rejection by the brain.
 I would not endorse it as such but you might consider tweaking the technology keeping “natural rejection” at the core.

-Right now, their gadget is kind of keyboard that sends high electrical impulses to your body, when you are spending too much time on Facebook.
-These electrical impulses are real electricity flowing via your hands to shock you if you exceed certain time-period on Facebook – or for the matter, on any website you prefer to get rid of.
+Right now, their gadget is a kind of keyboard that sends high electrical impulses to your body, when you are spending too much time on Facebook.
+These electrical impulses are real electricity flowing via your hands to shock you if you exceed a certain time-period on Facebook – or for the matter, on any website you prefer to get rid of.
 Few such shocks will keep your brain alert and your urge to play around on the website will reduce.